How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Proof Sketch

-The analyses for the last two terms have already been addressed.
-For bounding the first term, we construct a similar coupling as in the previous, i.e., the underlying noise $M_k$ in Eq. \eqref{eq:weighed_rec1_mart} and the SA are identical.
+For bounding the first term $d_{\mathcal{W}}(y_k, \hat{z}_k)$, we construct a similar coupling as in the previous section, i.e., the underlying noise $M_k$ in Eq. \eqref{eq:weighed_rec1_mart} and the SA are identical.
 To elucidate more about the analysis of $d_{\mathcal{W}}(y_k, \hat{z}_k)$, let us consider the following scalar SA:

 where $F(x^*)=0$.
 Thus, the rescale iterate $y_k$ is given by

 where $J^{(\alpha, \xi)}_k$ is defined in Eq. \eqref{eq:J_k}.
 Hence, the error dynamics $y_k-\hat{z}_k$ is given as

 Note that for the polynomial decaying step-size, we have the property that $\E[|\mathrm{T}_k|]\leq \mathcal{O}(1/k^2)$ (using Lemma \ref{lem:iterate_bounds} and Lemma \ref{lem:step-size_prop}).
 This leads us to